 - Working time

-By investing in these approaches and promoting mental health and wellbeing in the workplace.
-It sends a clear message to staff that they are valued.
-It also shows employees that their wellbeing is of paramount importance to the organisation.
+By investing and promoting mental health and wellbeing in the workplace, staff feels more valued.
+It also shows employees that their wellbeing is of great importance.

-There are countless benefits for employers supporting their employee’s mental health and wellbeing.
-Implementing the necessary measures doesn’t have to be expensive, and many are simple, inexpensive actions that produce significant results.
-Any benefits far out way any potential cost with a more productive and healthier workforce.
+There are many benefits for employers to support their employee’s mental health and wellbeing.
+Putting in place the necessary measures doesn’t have to cost a lot.
+In fact, many are simple, inexpensive actions that produce great results.
+Any benefits far out way any potential cost, with a more productive and healthier workforce.

-- Business costs get reduced, and profits increase
+- As a result, business costs reduce and profits increase

 - Improved employee engagement